-If you are taking anticoagulants or blood thinners such as, but not limited to, Coumadin (warfarin), Plavix (clopidogrel), Persantine, Aggrenox, Effient (prasugrel), Pradaxa (dabigatran), Xarelto (rivaroxaban)or Eliquis (apixaban), please discuss this with your Health Care Provider.
+If you are taking anticoagulants or blood thinners such as (but not limited to) those listed below, please discuss this with your Health Care Provider.
 In most circumstances, these medications are temporarily discontinued prior to your procedure.
-This bowel preparation should not be used if you have a history of congestive heart failure, renal failure, or renal impairment.

 - SUTAB Bowel Prep Kit – Prescription sent to your local pharmacy.

 7 DAYS BEFORE THE PROCEDURE

 - Dong Quai

 5 DAYS BEFORE THE PROCEDURE

 Do not consume any foods that contain corn, seeds, or nuts.
 These foods take longer to pass through the bowel.

 Do not take any ibuprofen products (nonsteroidal anti-inflammatories – NSAIDS).
 Tylenol (acetaminophen) is allowed.